Pylons/pyramid/docs/narr/views.rst

 ``http://example.com/static1/foo.css``.
 The ``js_url`` generated
 above would be ``'http://example.com/static2/foo.js``.

-One benefit of using the ``static_url`` function rather than constructing static URLs "by hand" is that if you need to change the ``name`` of a static URL declaration in ZCML, the generated URLs will continue to resolve properly after the rename.
+One benefit of using the :func:`repoze.bfg.url.static_url` function rather than constructing static URLs "by hand" is that if you need to change the ``name`` of a static URL declaration in ZCML, the generated URLs will continue to resolve properly after the rename.

-See :ref:`url_module` for detailed information about inputs and outputs of the ``static_url`` function.

-.. note:: The ``static_url`` API is new in :mod:`repoze.bfg` 1.1.
+.. note:: The :func:`repoze.bfg.url.static_url` API is new in :mod:`repoze.bfg` 1.1.

 Serving Static Resources Using a View
 -------------------------------------